cuckydev/CKSDK/README.md

 ## About

-This is my new PS1 SDK
+This is my new PlayStation Software Development Kit

-There's currently no examples or instructions
+See examples in the examples directory

 Documentation is available at https://ckdev.org/CKSDK